MileHacker Logo

 Safety & Proximity

 Both Miyajima and Hiroshima are extremely safe.
 No specific neighborhoods pose significant safety concerns.
-All major Miyajima attractions are within walking distance of where the ferry leaves from.
-Hiroshima Station and Peace A Memorial garden areas offer excellent transport links for urban discovery.
+All major Miyajima attractions are in proximity to where the ferry leaves from.
+Hiroshima Station and Peace Memorial Park areas offer excellent transport links for urban discovery.

 Noise Levels & Ambiance